Our Executive Committee

 Chris Boyle is Vice-President and Chief Engineer at the NWMO.
 He is responsible for the implementation of the Adaptive Phased Management (APM) technical program for Canada’s used nuclear fuel.
 Prior to joining the NWMO in 2011, Mr. Boyle’s past experiences included automotive manufacturing, biomechanics, and defence science research and development with a focus on innovation and design optimization.
 Chris holds a Bachelor and Master of Applied Science in Mechanical Engineering from Queen’s University.

 Lisa Frizzell is the Vice-President of Communications at the NWMO.
-Before joining the organization as Director of Corporate Affairs in 2012, Ms. Frizzell worked in communications for a number of corporate, academic and government organizations in Canada and the United States.
+Before joining the organization in 2012, Ms. Frizzell worked in communications for a number of corporate, academic and government organizations in Canada and the United States.
 Her focus is in strategic communications, and she brings extensive experience as a communications leader, primarily in the energy sector.
 Ms. Frizzell holds a Bachelor of Public Relations from Mount Saint Vincent University and an Executive Master of Business Administration from the University of Calgary’s Haskayne School of Business.

 Jennifer Spragge is the Vice-President of People and Technology, and Chief Ethics Officer at the NWMO.
 Prior to joining the NWMO, she held the positions of Vice-President of Human Resources and Strategic Planning at Certified General Accountants of Ontario, and Senior Director of Human Resources and Strategic Planning for Sales and Marketing at the Canadian Broadcasting Corporation.
-Ms. Spragge has a Bachelor of Applied Arts from Ryerson University and is a Certified Human Resources and Compensation Committee Director.
+Ms. Spragge has a Bachelor of Applied Arts from Toronto Metropolitan University and is a Certified Human Resources and Compensation Committee Director.

 Vice-President and Chief Counsel